Science

 Science and Technology

-(Class VI) Science and Technology begins with an introductory unit that uses Roxbury Latin’s 50-acre forest as a living laboratory to teach foundational skills in scientific observation, data collection, and in developing hypotheses.
-From there, the course is comprised of three complementary, 10-week units taken in rotation.
-The technology component, Our 21st-Century World, is paired with two Science Department courses, The Design of Life, and Environmental Studies.
+Science and Technology, for boys in Class VI, begins with an introductory unit that uses Roxbury Latin’s 50-acre forest as a living laboratory to teach foundational skills in scientific observation, data collection, and in developing hypotheses.
+From there, the course consists of three complementary, 10-week units taken in rotation.
+The technology component, Our 21st-Century World, is paired with two science department courses, The Design of Life, and Environmental Studies.
 All three courses take a “hands-on” approach, pairing rigorous academic study with frequent lab activities.

-In Our 21st-Century World, students will learn about our connected digital world and how they can be creative, productive, safe, and ethical citizens within it.
+In Our 21st-Century World, students learn about our connected digital world and how they can be creative, productive, safe, and ethical citizens within it.
 Computers, personal devices, apps, and networks have become so easy to use that they no longer require much understanding of the way that they actually work.
 Learning about what is going on “under the hood” makes it possible for students to take fuller advantage of the technology and become creative producers—not simply consumers—in the digital realm, and to understand the risks of using technology.
-Students will learn about transistors, bits and bytes, files and operating systems, and move on to learn about programming languages and the ways in which they can control a computer.
-The boys will practice programming with Python and develop an understanding of algorithms, computational thinking, and programming structures.
-They will learn about how information moves around a network, what the Internet is, and what web pages are.
-They will close the rotation with discussions of privacy, anonymity, critical consumption, fair use, and internet ethics.
+Students learn about transistors, bits, and bytes, and move on to learn about programming languages and the ways in which they can control a computer.
+The boys practice programming with simple LEGO EV3 robots and develop an understanding of basic algorithms and programming structures.
+They learn about how information moves around a network, what the Internet is, and what web pages are, and build their own simple page.
+They close the rotation with discussions of privacy, anonymity, critical consumption, fair use, and internet ethics.

 In The Design of Life, students study form and function in living systems.
 They investigate the nature of life itself, observing its remarkable unity and its incredible diversity.
 They consider how Darwin’s Theory of Evolution by Natural Selection accounts for these features of life and enables us to understand the exquisite design of cells, organs, and organisms.
 They develop an understanding of the nature of scientific inquiry by making frequent observations of organisms in the lab.
 They use compound microscopes, conduct dissections, and construct models and simulations to accomplish these goals.